Horneophyton: Description

 The sporangium (spore-forming organ) is unique among both living and fossil plants, consisting as it does of branched lobes at the apex of some of the branches of the stem.
 Each lobe contains a central collumella, analogous to the sporangia of hornworts; however, the sporangia of hornworts are not branched.
 The number of lobes possessed by a sporangium varied; at least three orders of dichotomous branching have been found, resulting in more than four lobes.
 The sporangia were much less regular than shown in most reconstructions (including that opposite), and they had 'bumps' or emergences on them.
 Spores were released through a slit at the top of each lobe.
 The sporangia of Horneophyton contained trilete meiospores, the surfaces of which were decorated with short conical protuberances.

 The female gametophyte of the plant has been recognised and described as the form taxon Langiophyton mackiei.
 It grew to a height of around 6 cm, and was free-living.
 The species was dioicous (unisexual), since it produced male and female gametes on separate gametophytes.

 Horneophyton grew on sandy, organic-rich soil in damp to wet locations.
 They usually grew as isolated individuals.

 Taxonomy

-First named by Kidston & Lang in 1920 from Early Devonian fossils in the Rhynie chert, the original generic name Hornea was later found to occupied by a flowering plant in the family Sapindaceae, Hornea mauritiana, leading Barghoorn and Darrah to propose renaming the genus to Horneophyton in 1938.
+First named by Kidston and Lang in 1920 from Early Devonian fossils in the Rhynie chert, the original generic name Hornea was later found to already refer to a flowering plant in the family Sapindaceae, Hornea mauritiana, leading Barghoorn and Darrah to propose renaming the genus Horneophyton in 1938.
 It was classified as a rhyniophyte (subdivision Rhyniophytina) by Banks, but the absence of true vascular tissue led Kenrick and Crane in 1997 to create a new class, Horneophytopsida, for this and similar genera.
 A single species, Horneophyton lignieri, has been described.